bread-modular/website/content/docs/03-technical-details/04-programming-digital-modules.md

 These are the software tools we need:

 - [VS Code](https://code.visualstudio.com) (or Cursor)
-- Install the [Platform IO](https://platformio.org/platformio-ide) from the marketplace
+- Install the [Platform IO](https://platformio.org/platformio-ide) extension from the "VS Code Marketplace"
 - Go to Platform IO's "Platform" section and select & install "Atmel megaAVR"

 (Watch this video if you are new to these tools)